 15) Fan-cooled over air-con

-Always choose a fan room over an air-con one.
-Look for accommodation that mimics local "traditional" sensibilities -- airy construction, tall ceilings and lots of windows.
-Avoid cinderblock, concrete rooms with no windows -- you don't need us to tell you that.
+If you are ok with the heat, choose a fan room over an air-con one.
+Look for accommodation that mimics local “traditional” sensibilities—airy construction, tall ceilings and lots of windows.
+Avoid cinderblock, concrete rooms with no windows—you don’t need us to tell you that.

 16) Use air-con judiciously